Posts Tagged ‘Kawikamedia’

 Va Bene is open for lunch and dinner weekdays, and including breakfast on weekends.
 They even offer meatballs and red gravy for brekky!

 My mother had an odd personality quirk – well, not to me, but certainly to those around her.
-She led a very standard American middle class life in the 50s and 60s, the dutiful wife and mother, who’s own personality didn’t start to emerge (at least to her children) til we were well on our way out of our teens.
+She led a very standard American middle class life in the 50s and 60s, the dutiful wife and mother, whose own personality didn’t start to emerge (at least to her children) til we were well on our way out of our teens.

 We each learned something different from my mother.
 We each had different experiences.